PRODUCT FILTER

 Mirastad 30 contains mirtazapine is an antidepressant which can be given as treatment for episodes of major depression.
 Mirtazapine is usually well tolerated.
 It has practically no anticholinergic activity and, at therapeutic doses, has practically no effect on the cardiovascular system.

-Pack size Box of 28 tablets
+Pack size Box of 28 tablets, 56 tablets

 Shelf-life 48 months